stakwork/sphinx-meme/README.md

 # sphinx-meme

-File server for sphinx memes, attachments, media, and files.
+Decentralized file server for sphinx memes, attachments, media, and files.
 Anyone can run a **sphinx-meme** server, and host files for [sphinx.chat](https://sphinx.chat) users.
 The *host* field of mediaToken is used to assert the host of your files (see below).

 Sphinx users can automatically auth with **sphinx-meme** by signing a challenge with their LND key.
 A JWT is returned, allowing access to upload and download files, and search public media.